emberjs/guides/source/routing/defining-your-routes.md

 ## The application route

 The `application` is entered when your app first boots up.
 Just like any other route, it will load an `application` template by default.
+You should put your header, footer, and any other decorative content here.
 All other routes will render their templates into the `application.hbs` templates's `{{outlet}}`.

 This route is part of every application, so you don't need to